Top 10 Free and Open Source BI Tools in 2020

 The biggest cons of the Tableau Public is that any data used in the program is ‘public’ and therefore not secure.
 And, with Tableau Public, published workbooks are “disconnected” from the underlying data sources and require periodic updates when the data changes.

 Birt is an open-source Eclipse-based business intelligence platform for small businesses.
-It is good at developing dynamic reports with a variety of handy features.
+It is good at bi reporting with a variety of handy features.

 Birt is composed of two main components: a report designer based on Eclipse, and a run time component that you can add to your app server.